 Expansion of aquaculture and cultivation of species (including micro and macroalgae) with an important potential for purposes other than human nutrition.

-The Adriatic-Ionian region has a several freshwater resources, with numerous lakes and rivers, which can be explored for a sustainable use (fisheries, aquaculture, tourism activities).
+The Adriatic-Ionian Region has a several freshwater resources, with numerous lakes and rivers, which can be explored for a sustainable use (fisheries, aquaculture, tourism activities).

 Coordinated spatial planning will allow the further development of aquaculture and other activities in the marine area.